Ronan Rafferty

 Ronan Patrick Rafferty (born 13 January 1964) is a Northern Irish professional golfer who formerly played on the European Tour.
-He was the leading European player of 1989.
+He won the European Tour Order of Merit in 1989.

 Early life

 Rafferty was born in Newry, Northern Ireland.
 He won the Boys Amateur Championship aged 15, qualified for the Open Championship at age 16, and played in the 1981 Walker Cup aged 17.
 He tied for first place with Peter McEvoy in the 1980 English Open Amateur Stroke Play Championship for the Brabazon Trophy.
 According to Rafferty, as an amateur he and future pro Philip Walton had the best handicaps in the country.

 Professional career

 For a period Rafferty was one of the best professional golfers in Europe.
-Between 1987 and 1993, he won 12 official tournaments around the world: five in Australia, seven in Europe.
+Between 1987 and 1993, he won 12 official tournaments around the world: five in Australia and seven in Europe.
 He led the 1989 European Tour Order of Merit and qualified for the 1989 Ryder Cup team.
 By the early 1990s, he came close to breaking the then-record for consecutive cuts made on the European Tour.
 He also spent over 100 weeks ranking inside the top 25 of the Official World Golf Ranking between 1989 and 1993.

 Rafferty joined the European Tour in 1982.
 His first year was solid (if unremarkable) with one top-ten placing and 48th ranking on the Order of Merit.
 His second season, in 1983, inaugurated an excellent stretch that lasted throughout the 1980s.
 In eight straight seasons, he finished in the top 30 of the Order of Merit and recorded at least six top-10s per year.

 He struggled at coming through down the stretch, however.
 He recorded an astonishing 62 top-10s before his first European Tour victory.
 This included a playoff loss to compatriot David Feherty at the 1986 Lancia Italian Open.

 He had better luck winning down under, however, recording two wins on the 1987 Australasian Tour.
 The second victory was at the New Zealand Open, where he defeated defending PGA Championship winner Larry Nelson in a playoff.
 He was the first European to win New Zealand's national open since the 1920s.
 He also won the 1988 Australian Match Play Championship, defeating Australian Mike Clayton in the finals.